 - Coeur D’Alene, ID: 68 miles, 1 hour

 - Spokane, WA: 102 miles, 1 hour 45 minutes

 Route of the Hiawatha Trail Hours

-The Route of the Hiawatha is open from May until September (in 2020, the trail was open May 22-September 20) from 8:30 AM-5 PM Pacific Time.
+The Route of the Hiawatha trail is open from May until September (in 2024, the trail will be open May 24-September 15) from 8:30 AM-4:15 PM Pacific Time Monday-Friday and 8:30 AM-5:30 PM Pacific Time Saturday and Sunday.
 This timezone is very important to note because when you start the trail at the East Portal Trailhead you’re in Montana on Mountain time, so the clock will say 9:30 AM, but once you go through the St. Paul Pass Tunnel, you are in Idaho on Pacific Time the rest of the trail.

 We started right when it opened and had tons of space between groups when going down the trail.
 On the way back up, we did run into more people, but still had stretches where we didn’t see anyone.
 It’s also important to start early so you can catch a shuttle easier.

-The ride took us about 4 hours total (2.5 hours down the trail).
-We enjoyed the journey on the way down, but booked it back up to the top since we had to leave Kona behind.
+The Route of the Hiawatha trail took us about 4 hours total (2.5 hours down the trail).
+We enjoyed the journey on the way down.
+But booked it back up to the top since we had to leave Kona behind.
 We hear 2-3 hours is pretty normal to go downhill with photo stops.